ravindu644/ravindu644/README.md

 - 👋 Hey there!
 I'm Ravindu Deshan from Sri Lanka 🇱🇰.
 I love tweaking Samsung Devices and developing kernels for Android devices as a hobby.
 Check out my channel [Samsung & Android Tweaks](https://t.me/SamsungTweaks) for more.
 Drop a mail at Droidcasts@protonmail.com if you'd like to contact me or ask questions about anything related to the topic :)

+**Edit @ 2025.08.26:** I won’t be responding to any new emails, and I’ve stepped away from development for a while as I prepare for my final exams.
+Thanks in advance.

 ---

 ## My Interests :)